Chapter 2:

 “You’re really freakin’ bossy, you know that?”
 He said whilst running fingers through his quill like spiky hair.

 “Alright.
-I see everyone has got to get back to their normal lives now.
-But just remember, we need to stay in contact with each other.
-If something else happens, like the police call or come to you, or even more so if that mist stuff comes out of anyone else, contact the others!
-Let’s exchange numbers, people.”
+I see everyone has to get back to their normal lives now.
+But just remember, we need to stay in contact.
+If something else happens, like the police contact you, or even more so if that mist stuff comes out of anyone else, reach out!
+Let’s exchange numbers, people!”
 They started exchanging phone numbers, then gathered their things and headed for the cars.

 “We can actually walk from here.”
 Harper spoke up for himself and Vergil, who’d remained totally silent the entire morning.